alikzilla/FrontMidtermProject/README.md

-# SDU Football League Website
+# SDU Football Association Website

 ## Frontend Midterm Project (INF 231)

 Welcome to the frontend midterm project repository for INF 231 - a course dedicated to mastering the art of web development.
-This project focuses on creating a dynamic and engaging website for the SDU Football League.
+This project focuses on creating a dynamic and engaging website for the SDU Football Association.

 ### Project Overview:

-The SDU Football League Website is designed to provide a seamless and user-friendly experience for football enthusiasts.
+The SDU Football Association Website is designed to provide a seamless and user-friendly experience for football enthusiasts.
 Our goal is to showcase the league's teams, players, match schedules, and exciting moments, creating a hub for fans to stay connected with their favorite sport.

 ### Key Features: